 So at the start of campaigning in 2019, the parties’ totals are as follows: Labour 46 seats; Conservatives 20; Lib Dems four; Independent Group for Change two and one plain and simple Independent.

 Seven London seats are affected by the Remain Alliance of unambiguously Remain parties.
-In six of these, the Green Party is standing aside to help the Lib Dem candidate and the the seventh the reverse arrangement applies.
+In six of these, the Green Party is standing aside to help the Lib Dem candidate and in the seventh the reverse arrangement applies.
 In one other London seat the local Green Party took its own decision to stand aside, in that case to help the Labour candidate.

-The Brexit Party originally said it would stand candidates in every seat in the country, but then said it would not contest any of the 317 seats the Conservatives won in 2017.
+The Brexit Party originally said it would stand candidates in every seat in the country, but then decided it would not contest any of the 317 seats the Conservatives won in 2017.
 Unless that alters, the party’s change of mind will mean no Brexit Party candidate in any of the 21 London seats the Tories won at the last election.

 LABOUR DEFENDING LEAVE SEATS

 This has been a knife edge marginal, which Sarah Jones gained from the Conservatives in 2017 by 5,652 votes.
 That’s a breathing space, but the apparent decline in Labour’s support across the capital compared with two years makes this one still look tight.
 Analysis of the EU referendum vote suggests there was a small Leave majority in the constituency in 2016.
 A recent council by-election in one of the seat’s wards suggests that Labour will be keen to secure the temporary local backing of Green and Lib Dem sympathisers to help prevent a Tory comeback.
 The Conservative candidate is Croydon councillor Mario Creatura.
 The second YouGov MRP poll will increase Labour’s confidence.

 Dagenham & Rainham